techidaily/site-youtube-sure/source/_posts/ver-the-leading-free-ios-video-editor-a-comprehensive-guide.md

 **Compatibility:** Requires iOS 11.0 or later

-Adobe’s software products have been at the center of the video editing world for several decades, but most of the company’s video and audio editing products are aimed at[high-end professional users](https://tools.techidaily.com/wondershare/filmora/download/).
+Adobe’s software products have been at the center of the video editing world for several decades, but most of the company’s video and audio editing products are aimed at [high-end professional users](https://tools.techidaily.com/wondershare/filmora/download/).

 Adobe Premiere Rush has a built-in camera feature, which allows you to capture high-resolution footage from the app and edit it as soon as you stop recording.
 Creating a **soundtrack for a video**, arranging video clips in any way you want or customizing a **title template** are just a few among countless video editing options Adobe Premiere Rush offers.